james2406/CodeFirstGirls-York2016/README.md

 ## Instructions

-1. Above you should see folders matching up to the relevant weeks
+1. Above you should see folders matching up to the weeks
-2. Click into the folder
+2. Click into the relevant folder
-3. Download it...